Key Metrics and Driver Impact on Acousto-Optic Devices

 Key Performance Indicators of Acousto-Optic Deflectors

-4. Operating Frequency Range: The operating frequency range dictates the available scanning angles and resolution.
+4. Operating Frequency Range: The operating frequency range sets the limits on both the angles over which the beam can walk and the sharpness of features that can be resolved.
 A broader range typically corresponds to wider scanning angles and higher resolution.

-5. Response Time: Response time measures the delay between an input signal change and the corresponding output light intensity change.
+5. Response Time: Response time gauges the lag between a change in drive signal and the visible shift in intensity or position of the light spot.
 Shorter response times are essential for high-speed imaging and scanning applications.

 acoustic optic modulators